-I’m going to cover the basics of getting six-pack abs below and how those principles are applied on a vegan diet.
-I’ll also talk about my own personal experience of how I got a six-pack.
-Then I’ll cover a few related questions you might have about vegan muscle growth in general with plant-based food.
+Below, I’ll cover everything you need to know about getting a six-pack on a vegan diet.
+I’ll also share my own personal experience achieving this goal.
+Then I’ll cover a few related questions you might have about vegan muscle growth in general on a plant-based diet.

 For almost everyone who’s trying to get more visible abs, the key is shedding the layer of fat currently hiding them.